Nagato-Awano Station: Lines

+Nagato-Awano Station is served by the JR West San'in Main Line, and is located 622.1 kilometers from the terminus of the line at Kyoto.

 Station layout

 The station consists of an island platform serving two tracks.
 The platform is accessible via an uncovered footbridge.
 There is a toilet available near the station building, which is located on the north side of the tracks.
 Though managed by the Nagato Railroad Bureau, there are no station staff members.